mucommander/mucommander/package/readme.txt

 - macOS: "Do you want the application "muCommander.app" to accept incoming network connections?" dialog keeps popping up on startup even if the dialog has been previously accepted (ticket #339), when 'Bonjour' support is enabled.
 - macOS: some keyboard shortcuts may conflict with global system shortcuts.
+- Installing the deb package on Debian < 12 fails with: "error: archive ... uses unknown compression for member 'control.tar.zst', giving up".
+  A possible workaround is described in: https://unix.stackexchange.com/a/745467.

 License
 -------